-- A) Using a stick, apply a ring of epoxy inside the airframe 13" from the bottom end. - B) Push the motor mount assembly all the way into the airframe until the taped, bottom centering ring is flush with the end of the airframe.
-Make sure the motor mount tube is flush with the bottom centering ring as shown.
+- A) Using a stick, apply a ring of epoxy inside the airframe 12" from the bottom end. - B) Push the motor mount assembly all the way into the airframe until the taped, bottom centering ring is flush with the end of the airframe.
+Make sure the motor mount tube is protruding 1/4" from the bottom centering ring as shown.
 Do not epoxy the bottom centering ring in place at this time!